 Developer Workstations

 Developer machines may require exceptions for settings like Prevent access to registry editing tools or Script Execution Policy.
-Consider a separate CIS-compliant profile with an approved exceptions list for developer endpoints.
+Consider a separate CIS-compliant profile with an approved exceptions list for developer endpoints — document each exception with a business justification.

 Microsoft Intune